-While B2B Integration initially began with large enterprises mandating methods of receiving business information, it quite quickly evolved into the adoption of Electronic Data Interchange (EDI) standards and later on to other newer technologies such as XML, JSON, etc. Nowadays it seems that every new application has some type of API that allows integration with such application.
-However, this leaves the task of actually integrating such API with other systems, and more often than enough most companies simply do not know how to make this happen.
+While B2B Integration initially began with large enterprises mandating methods of receiving business information, it quite quickly evolved into the adoption of Electronic Data Interchange (EDI) standards and later on to other newer technologies such as XML, JSON, etc. Nowadays, it seems that every new application has some type of API that allows integration with such applications.
+However, this leaves the task of actually integrating such API with other systems, and more often than enough, most companies simply do not know how to make this happen.

 System Integration Challenges